tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 1. Log in to Render.com using Github.
 1. Click on the New button, select Web Service.
-1. At Source Code, select Git Providor.
+1. At Source Code, select Git Provider.
 Select your repository name.
 Click Connect.
 1. Enter a unique name for your web service.
 1. Select the Python3 language.
 1. Select the main branch.